cloudoperators/greenhouse/docs/getting-started/core-concepts/teams.md

 Team role-based access control (RBAC) wraps the concept of Kubernetes RBAC in TeamRoles and TeamRoleBindings.
 TeamRoles are used to define a set of RBAC permissions.
 These permissions can be granted to Teams with TeamRoleBindings.
 A TeamRoleBinding refers to a Team, a TeamRole, Cluster(s) and optional Namespaces.
 Depending on the latter, Greenhouse will create the appropriate `rbacv1` resources on the targeted cluster(s) in either Cluster or Namespace scope.
 More information about how this can be configured is mentioned in this [user guide](../../user-guides/team/rbac.md).

 Example of a TeamRoleBinding for a `observability-admin` which grants the `cluster-admin` role on the `observability` cluster in the `logs` and `metrics` namespaces.
-The TeamRoleBindign contains a list of namespaces and a label selector to select the cluster(s) to target.
-If no namespaces are provided, then Greenhouse will create a ClusterRoleBinding instead of a RoleBinding.
+The TeamRoleBinding contains a list of namespaces and a label selector to select the cluster(s) to target.
+If no Namespaces are provided, then Greenhouse will create a ClusterRoleBinding instead of a RoleBinding.

 ```mermaid
 flowchart LR